 All delegates are invited to attend a 'unique' welcome reception on Wednesday 10 July at 5.15pm to 6.45pm at TAFE SA Tonsley.

 The impressive TAFE SA building, part of the Tonsley Innovation District which brings together leading-edge research and education institutions, has been designed to be a learning tool in itself.
 All of the building’s services – electrical, plumbing, communication, air-conditioning, gas, waste systems – are exposed, so students get an insight into how the building works.
-Within this structure, the Tonsley campus is host to a suite of specialist facilities.

 The student-led conference dinner, featuring fabulous South Australian food and wine, will be held at Graduates Restaurant, located at the award-winning training facilities of TAFE SA's Regency International Centre.
 Graduates is an Adelaide institution famous for its sumptuous dishes created with flair by a team of highly trained and experienced cookery lecturers and their talented Commercial Cookery students.